rmaia/msdichromatism/examples.md

     ## Residuals 155    347.90   2.244          6.0071
     ## Total     160     57.91                  1.0000

 So no difference?
 Nuts, was hoping for a below-threshold example.
+Need to poke around more.

 **Step 2:** Effect sizes anyway

 ``` r
 models$group <- substring(rownames(models), 1, 1)
 #bootcentroidDS(models[,1:4], models$group)  # not working yet
 ```